 Analyse available data to consider economic impact, and impact on morbidity and mortality.

-- Economic tool to assist trust and CCG planning – An indicative tool showing NHS providers and commissioners how many infections are happening, the length of time patients stay in hospital, how many deaths are associated with E. coli, and the financial cost to the NHS.
+- Economic tool to assist trust and ICS planning – An indicative tool showing NHS providers and commissioners how many infections are happening, the length of time patients stay in hospital, how many deaths are associated with E. coli, and the financial cost to the NHS.

 Action: share outcomes